vmware-tanzu-labs/educates-training-platform/docs/runtime-environment/workshop-definition.rst

 Note that for namespaced resources, it is not necessary to specify the ``namespace`` field of the resource ``metadata``.
 When the ``namespace`` field is not present the resource will automatically be created within the session namespace for that workshop instance.

 When resources are created, owner references are added making the ``WorkshopSession`` custom resource corresponding to the workshop instance the owner.
-This means that when the workshop instance is deleted, any cluster scoped resources will be automatically deleted.
+This means that when the workshop instance is deleted, any resources will be automatically deleted.

 Values of fields in the list of resource objects can reference a number of pre-defined parameters.
 The available parameters are: